-2 The department responsible for procurement should prepare an advance procurement plan and a good management system so as to avoid emergency procurement with no justifiable reasons.

-3 Must not take advantage of the business partners and must consider the benefits and the possible damage to the reputation and the image of GC Group as seen by third parties.
-Any negotiation must be disclosed and able to be audited.

-4 Maintain an equitable business relationship with the business partners.
+- 2 The department responsible for procurement should prepare an advance procurement plan and a good management system so as to avoid emergency procurement with no justifiable reasons. - 3 Must not take advantage of the business partners and must consider the benefits and the possible damage to the reputation and the image of GC Group as seen by third parties.
+Any negotiation must be disclosed and able to be audited. - 4 Maintain an equitable business relationship with the business partners.
 Must not demand or accept any asset or any other benefit directly or indirectly from the business partners.
-Be open to opinions or any suggestion or complaint by the business partners in order to correct problems arising from the operation.

-5 The invitation to quote a price must contain correct, clear and complete information for all business partners.
+Be open to opinions or any suggestion or complaint by the business partners in order to correct problems arising from the operation. - The invitation to quote a price must contain correct, clear and complete information for all business partners.
 The methodology used must ensure that all business partners are treated equitably in order to ensure fair competition.
 Any information received from each seller or bidder must be kept confidential and not disclosed to the other sellers or bidders.
-Documents pertaining to negotiation, drafting and preparation of contracts and the compliance to the contract must be kept as evidence for the specified period of time.

-6 Encourage the procurement of supplies and services offered by Thai operators or the Company within the Group, or the Subsidiaries or Affiliates Group and the equitable treatment of all stakeholders.

-7 Procurement of supplies and services from entrepreneurs complying with the laws, human rights and not using illegal labor should be encouraged.
+Documents pertaining to negotiation, drafting and preparation of contracts and the compliance to the contract must be kept as evidence for the specified period of time. - 6 Comply with The Personal Data Protection Act and related laws in order to protect data privacy, and maintain the confidentiality of business partners and will not use information of the customers to benefit personal gain and affiliated entities. - 7 Encourage the procurement of supplies and services offered by Thai operators or the Company within the Group, or the Subsidiaries or Affiliates Group and the equitable treatment of all stakeholders. - 8 Procurement of supplies and services from entrepreneurs complying with the laws, human rights and not using illegal labor should be encouraged.
 This should take into account the quality, safety, occupational hygiene and environment policy of GC Group.
 Business Partners must arrange for their employees to work in a safe working environment.
 They must have respect for the basic social rights of the employees, conduct their businesses in accordance with the code of conduct, strictly comply with the laws and shall not offer bribes to the private or public sector in any shape or form.

-8 Executives in charge of procurement must ensure and verify that employees carrying out the procurement strictly comply with the business code of conduct and the ethics of the department.
+9 Executives in charge of procurement must ensure and verify that employees carrying out the procurement strictly comply with the business code of conduct and the ethics of the department.
 In the case where an unethical practice is detected, an investigation must be launched and disciplinary penalties must be considered in accordance with the company's working rules regarding human resource managements.
 Executives must use discretion when giving consultation and advice and when listening to the opinions of their subordinates as well.

-8 Intellectual Property and the Use of Information Technology and Communication
+Intellectual Property and the Use of Information Technology and Communication